coder/coder/docs/admin/configure.md

 Coder server's primary configuration is done via environment variables.
-For a full list of the options, run `coder server --help` on the host.
+For a full list of the options, run `coder server --help` on the see our [CLI documentation](../cli/server.md).

 ## Access URL